CZ-NIC/knot/doc/man_kdig.rst

   Use TLS with a certificate validation.
 Certification authority certificates are loaded from the specified PEM file (default is system certificate storage if no argument is provided).
   Can be specified multiple times.
-Provide the +tls-hostname option to activate strict authentication.
+If the +tls-hostname option is not provided, the name of the target server (if specified) is used for strict authentication.

 **+**\ [\ **no**\ ]\ **tls-pin**\ =\ *BASE64*
   Use TLS with the Out-of-Band key-pinned privacy profile (:rfc:`7858#section-4.2`).